anodyne/nova/README.md

 * fixed errors thrown when editing a wiki page
 * fixed bug in the positions dropdown menu where hidden departments' positions were still shown
 * fixed bug where a wrong variable was using in a model method
+* fixed security issue where docking request data wasn't filtered for xss attacks
+* fixed bugs with the email sent to GMs when a docking request is submitted

 Known Issues
 ------------